 St. Andrew’s School

 St. Andrew’s School was founded in 1893 by Father Chapin, the Rector of St. John’s Episcopal Church in Barrington.
 It seeks to help students who need an individualized approach to teaching and a nurturing, stable environment in which to live and study.
-About 200 boarding and day students; located in Barrington RI.
+There are approximately 200 boarding and day students in Grades 6-12.

 St. George’s School

 St. George’s School was founded by the Rev. John Byron Diman in 1896.
-Located in Middletown RI, it is an independent school with an Episcopal heritage welcoming students of all faiths.
-It has about 400 boarding and day students.
+Located in Middletown RI, it is an independent school with an Episcopal heritage welcoming students of all faiths in Grades 9-12.
+It is a co-educational with approximately 400 boarding and day students.